crate/crate-tutorials/docs/generate-time-series/javascript.rst

 Here you have recorded three sets of ISS position coordinates.

 Automate the process
 ====================

-Now that you have covered the key aspects, you can automate the data collection.
+Now you have key components, you can automate the data collection.
 Doing this will require a change of approach.

 Previously, you were using a `client`_ to connect to and insert data into CrateDB.
 However, clients are ephemeral, and once closed, you need to recreate